lmjcbs/lmjcbs.github.io/_posts/2020-06-17-common_errors_to_watch_out_for_in_javascript.markdown

 }
 ```

-In order to avoid the above behaviour you can make use of parentheses for grouped expressions or multi-line expressions.
+To avoid the above behaviour you can make use of parentheses for grouped expressions or multi-line expressions.

 ```
 function add(x, y) {